5 Simple Strategies to Elevate Your Nutrition

 Think of it as a cosmic symphony, with Ayurveda as your guide to dancing through space and time, brushing off the winter blues, and embracing the zest of spring.

-qualities of the season
+Qualities of the season

-we balance the influence of this damp, cool season by incorporating more dry, warm, mobile, clear, and sharp qualities into our diet and routine. so what does this look like?
+We balance the influence of this damp, cool season by incorporating more dry, warm, mobile, clear, and sharp qualities into our diet and routine. so what does this look like?

 Homemade Noodles